-- On the basis of the statements the Faculty Council assesses the doctoral dissertation with grading I–L.
+- On the basis of the statements, the Faculty Council assesses the doctoral dissertation with grading I–L.

 The Turnitin system has been integrated into the Moodle online learning environment.

 - Plagiarism detection must be carried out before submitting the licentiate thesis for assessment.
-If authors of theses wish, they may save or archive their work in the Turnitin database at this stage.
+If the authors of theses wish, they may save or archive their work in the Turnitin database at this stage.

 - Plagiarism detection must be carried out before submitting the doctoral dissertation for assessment.
-If authors of doctoral dissertations wish, they may save or archive the work in the Turnitin database at this stage.
+If the authors of doctoral dissertations wish, they may save or archive the work in the Turnitin database at this stage.

 - In the case of doctoral dissertations and licentiate theses consisting of articles, only previously unpublished texts will be checked, i.e., the summary and any previously unpublished articles.
 They must be submitted in the Turnitin tool as a single file!

-- If significant changes are made to the doctoral dissertation after the preliminary assessment, the author should run the plagiarism check before publishing the work.
+- If significant changes are made to the doctoral dissertation after the preliminary assessment, the author should run the plagiarism check again before publishing the work.